 For most people, "diversity" first brings to mind concepts of race and ethnicity.
 However, the term includes other important areas of diversity such as socio-economic status and gender, among others, and people experience them as intersectional rather than separated and hierarchical.
 In LA County, for example, residents responding to the American Community Survey10 have reported that

-- 19 percent of residents live at or below the poverty line - 14 percent are unemployed or under-employed
+- 19 percent of residents live at or below the poverty line - 14 percent are unemployed or underemployed - 56 percent speak a language other than English at home